New Zealand profile - Timeline

 2014 March - Prime Minister John Key proposes a referendum on whether to change the country's national flag, to take place during the next parliamentary term.

-2014 September - Prime Minister Key and his National Party win a third term in parliamentary elections.
+2014 September - Prime Minister Key and his National Party win a third term in parliamentary elections, with the support of the three smaller parties.

 2014 November - Opposition Labour Party elects Andrew Little as its new leader following drubbing at the polls in September, its worst election performance in almost a century.